Saturday, March 4, 2023

 This travelogue was written and directed by William L. Prager, using a ‘veracolor’ color process, and was produced by William Pizor’s Imperial Pictures.
 It is in the public domain.

 Finally, just want to note that the swastikas in this film are not being used here as symbols of hate.
-The swastika was originally used by various Native Americans and by eastern religions as a symbol of peace and divinity, and it was later hijacked by Germany’s Nazi Party as a symbol of antisemitis
+The swastika was originally used by various Native Americans and by Eastern religions as a symbol of peace and divinity, and it was later hijacked by Germany’s Nazi Party as a symbol of antisemitism.

 No comments: